YanjieChen9117/ai-storyteller/README.md

 ## 🎨 Image Generation Status

-**Current Limitation**:
-- Gemini 2.5 Flash Lite (text model) cannot generate images
-- Gemini 2.0 Flash Exp is for image understanding, not generation
-- Current implementation shows clear placeholder images with explanatory text
+**Primary Path**:
+- Uses Google Imagen 4 via `google-genai` to generate page illustrations.
+- Images are resized to the requested `IMAGE_SIZE` for consistent export and preview.

+**Fallback**:
+- If Imagen is unavailable or fails, a high-visibility placeholder image is generated with a short prompt preview.
+This keeps the end-to-end flow testable.

 **Alternative Solutions**:
-1. **OpenAI DALL-E**: Add `openai` package and configure `OPENAI_API_KEY`
+1. **OpenAI DALL-E**: Add `openai` and set `OPENAI_API_KEY`.
-2. **Stable Diffusion**: Use local or cloud-based Stable Diffusion API
+2. **Stable Diffusion**: Use local or hosted Stable Diffusion APIs.
-3. **Midjourney**: Integrate via Discord bot API
+3. **Midjourney**: Integrate via Discord bot API.
-4. **Custom Models**: Deploy your own image generation model
+4. **Custom Models**: Connect your own image generation service.

-**Placeholder Images Include**:
-- Clear "AI Image Generation" label
-- Explanation of the limitation
-- Original prompt preview
-- Professional appearance for development/testing

 ## 🛠️ Tech Stack